 Ho Chi Minh’s community has an entrepreneurial mindset, which sustains a high level of confidence in their ability to build startups and make them profitable.
-The city ranks a bit higher in the Tholons Index when considering the Digital & Innovation parameters: number and diversity of startups, startup ecosystem, and number of unicorns.
-By taking a look at the level of foreign investment in the region as compared to Hanoi, it is fair to say that Ho Chi Minh has a more extended startup ecosystem.
-But it also means higher competition and a fiercer fight in the innovation race.
+Hanoi however, managed to lead the Tholons Index when considering the Digital & Innovation parameters: number and diversity of startups, startup ecosystem, and number of unicorns.

-Pentalog has opened its offshore delivery center in Hanoi in 2009.
-Since then, the location has turned out to be one of our most competitive software production locations, serving clients from France, the USA, Canada, Singapore and Switzerland, to cite a few.
+Pentalog opened its offshore delivery center in Hanoi in 2009.
+Since then, the location has turned out to be one of our most competitive software production locations, serving clients from France, the U.S., Canada, Singapore and Switzerland, to cite a few.

 When we started looking for an offshore location in Asia we were immediately attracted by the capital city’s tech diversity and startup potential.
 We saw Hanoi as the pioneer of innovation, where the preferential administrative procedures established by the government encourage business development and foreign investment.
-We also found attractive the lower level of competition and the cost-effectiveness of establishing a business in Hanoi.
+Equally attractive was the lower level of competition and the cost-effectiveness of establishing a business in Hanoi.

-But what determined us to make the final call is the people’s loyalty.
-We have registered much lower turnover rates than our counterparts based in Ho Chi Minh City.
-After more than 8 years of operations in the capital city we can undoubtedly state that the people in Hanoi are steady and easy to work with, their level of both English and French is good.
+But, what determined us to make the final call was the people’s loyalty.
+We have registered much lower turnover rates than our counterparts in Ho Chi Minh City.
+Celebrating 10 years of operation in the capital city we can undoubtedly state that the people of Hanoi are steady, easy to work with and their level of both English and French is good.
 Being a center of education focused mainly on technology, the capital city allowed us to access rapidly specific tech skills and recruit IT Engineers easier.
 All of these aspects have helped us build stable teams and long term collaborations.

-If you are looking for an offshore destination to locate your business or an IT outsourcing partner to help you speed up your software development capacities, contact us!
+Are you looking for an offshore destination to locate your business or an IT outsourcing partner to help you speed up your software development capacities?